Austerlitz Real Estate is a little bit Hudson Valley and a little bit Berskshires.

 Austerlitz NY Homes For Sale

+Austerlitz is a historic town.
 The Town of Austerlitz’s heritage is preserved by Old Austerlitz, which maintains a group of large, impressive historic homes and buildings from the 18th and 19th centuries, including the 1814 Austerlitz School House, the last one-room schoolhouse in the district; and the circa 1850s Robert Engel Blacksmith Shop, still in use today.
 Locals enjoy the Old Austerlitz lecture series and workshops, the annual Blueberry Festival and the Autumn in Austerlitz harvest festival and get involved through membership and volunteering.

 Four miles west of Austerlitz is the Spencertown Academy, a hive of creative activity, with a varied schedule of concerts, lectures, classes, gallery shows and fund-raising events that are yearly highlights: Hidden Gardens, Revels and the Festival of Books.